 - Inherit a tag from the resource group if missing

 For a partial list of available built-in policies, see Azure Policy samples.

 Search through the policy definitions list to find the Audit VMs that do not use managed disks definition.
-Click on that policy and click Select.
+Select that policy and then use the Select button.

 The Assignment name is automatically populated with the policy name you selected, but you can change it.
 For this example, leave Audit VMs that do not use managed disks.
 You can also add an optional Description.
 The description provides details about this policy assignment.
 Assigned by will automatically fill based on who is logged in.
 This field is optional, so custom values can be entered.

 Leave Create a Managed Identity unchecked.
-This box must be checked when the policy or initiative includes a policy with the deployIfNotExists effect.
+This box must be checked when the policy or initiative includes a policy with either the deployIfNotExists or modify effect.
 As the policy used for this quickstart doesn't, leave it blank.
 For more information, see managed identities and how remediation security works.

 You're now ready to identify non-compliant resources to understand the compliance state of your environment.

 Select Compliance in the left side of the page.
 Then locate the Audit VMs that do not use managed disks policy assignment you created.

 If there are any existing resources that aren't compliant with this new assignment, they appear under Non-compliant resources.